HerculaneuminPictures

 See Corti, E.C.C.
 (1951).
 The Destruction and Resurrection of Pompeii and Herculaneum, London, Routledge & Kegan Paul, (p.102)

 Herculaneum Theatre.
-Bronze seat found in theatre.
+Bronze seat found in the tribunal of the theatre.

 See Piranesi, F, 1783.
 Teatro di Ercolano, Tav.
 IX.